memiiso/debezium-server-iceberg/README.md

 This project adds iceberg consumer to [Debezium Server](https://debezium.io/documentation/reference/operations/debezium-server.html).
-It could be used to replicate database CDC changes to Iceberg table (Cloud Storage, HDFS) in realtime, without requiring Spark, Kafka or Streaming platform.
-It's possible to consume data append or upsert modes.
+It could be used to replicate any database(CDC changes) to could as an Iceberg table in realtime.
+Without requiring Spark, Kafka or Streaming platform.
+It's possible to consume data in append or upsert modes.

 More detail available in [Documentation Page](docs/DOCS.md) Also, check [caveats](docs/CAVEATS.md) for better understanding the current limitation and proper workaround

+For more details, refer to the [Documentation Page](docs/DOCS.md).
+Additionally, to fully understand potential challenges please review the [Caveats Section](docs/CAVEATS.md)

 ![Debezium Iceberg](docs/images/debezium-iceberg.png)